chevereto/v4-docs/introduction/changelog/welcome-back.md

 💡 [V3.X releases](https://releases.chevereto.com/3.X/)

-Adding on [What's New](whats-new.md), the user interface has evolved to a mature status, with new icons, gestures, keyboard shortcuts and many more.
+The user interface has evolved to a mature status, with new icons, gestures, keyboard shortcuts and many more.
 The experience is snappier as it supports PHP 8 and is built on top of [Chevere](https://chevere.org/).

 Coming from V3, users will experience a better user interface design, improved debug experience, more system reliability and speed.
 V4 also introduced theme palettes, support for more login providers, user based API, two-factor authentication and database encryption.